 Also from 1 April 2013, the Council became responsible for leading the local public health system.
 Public health is about improving the health of whole populations, and as the leader of the public health ‘system’ locally, the Council can draw on important services that impact on health, such as housing, education, leisure and culture.
 Led by the Director of Public Health, you can find out more about some of the priority public health programmes in these pages.

-You can also access the Director of Public Health's Annual Report 2012, which gives the latest data on the health profile of Barking and Dagenham.
+You can also read the Director of Public Health's Annual Report 2013 and the Director of Public Health's Annual Report 2012, which give the latest data on the health profile of Barking and Dagenham.